henryngann/Rescaling-and-Reducing-Noise-in-a-Data-Stream/README.md

 For a more thorough explanation, please load the HTML file attached to this.
 There are animations and in-depth explanations for this.

-The example shown shows how to rescale a range as well as how to create a rolling average!